Committee on Space Research

 The Committee on Space Research (COSPAR) was established on October 3, 1958 by the International Council for Scientific Unions (ICSU) and its first chair was Hildegard Korf Kallmann-Bijl.
 Among COSPAR's objectives are the promotion of scientific research in space on an international level, with emphasis on the free exchange of results, information, and opinions, and providing a forum, open to all scientists, for the discussion of problems that may affect space research.
 These objectives are achieved through the organization of symposia, publication, and other means.

 COSPAR has created a number of research programmes on different topics, a few in cooperation with other scientific Unions.
 The long-term project COSPAR international reference atmosphere started in 1960; since then it has produced several editions of the high-atmosphere code CIRA.
-The code "IRI" of the URSI-COSPAR working group on the International Reference Ionosphere was first edited in 1978 and is yearly updated.
+The code "IRI" of the URSI-COSPAR working group on the International Reference Ionosphere was first edited in 1978 and is updated annually.

 General Assembly

-Every two years, starting in 1980, COSPAR calls for a General Assembly (also called Scientific Assembly).
-These are conferences currently gathering almost three thousand participating space researchers.
-The most recent assemblies are listed in the table below; as of two previous leap years, two General Assemblies were cancelled.
+From 1958 to 1979, the COSPAR called for the General Assembly (also called the Scientific Assembly) annually.
+Starting in 1980, the General Assembly is held every two years.
+These are conferences currently gathering around 3,000 participating space researchers from all over the world, such as Algeria, Argentina, Australia, Austria, Belgium, Brazil, Canada, Chile, China, Denmark, Egypt, Finland, France, Germany, India, Iran, Iraq, Israel, Italy, Japan, Kazakhstan, South Korea, Malaysia, Mexico, Morocco, the Netherlands, Pakistan, Poland, Russia, Saudi Arabia, Singapore, South Africa, Spain, Sweden, Thailand, Turkey, Ukraine, the United Arab Emirates, the United Kingdom and the United States.
+The assemblies are listed in the table below; as of two previous leap years, two General Assemblies were cancelled.
 The 41st General Assembly in Istanbul was cancelled due to the 2016 Turkish coup d'état attempt, while the 43rd General Assembly in Sydney was also cancelled due to the COVID-19 pandemic.